 However, the developments have also resulted in the WTGs becoming ever larger, with over 10MW units being installed already and talks of 20MW units in the not-too-distant future.

-These larger WTGs also require larger monopiles, currently foreseen to become over 2,500 tonnes in weight, over 100 meter in length with diameters at the foot of more than 12 meter and at the top over 9 meter.
+These larger WTGs also require larger monopiles, currently foreseen to become over 2,500 tons in weight, over 100 meter in length with diameters at the foot of more than 12 meter and at the top over 9 meter.

 From a technical point of view, the ever-increasing top diameters of monopiles are causing the current standard installation method of using impact hammers to reach their limit.
 The anvil sizes simply can’t be enlarged sufficiently to have an effective energy transfer to drive these very large diameters piles to final penetration.
 With the increase in diameter the limits of the effectiveness of noise mitigation are being nearly reached already, which means the pressure of finding alternative installation methods is ever increasing.